swiftlang/swift-evolution/proposals/0001-keywords-as-argument-labels.md

 ## Alternatives considered

-The primarily alternative here is to do nothing: Swift APIs will continue to avoid keywords for argument labels, even when they are the most natural word for the label, and imported APIs will either continue to use backticks or will need to be renamed.
+The primary alternative here is to do nothing: Swift APIs will continue to avoid keywords for argument labels, even when they are the most natural word for the label, and imported APIs will either continue to use backticks or will need to be renamed.
 This alternative